The 7 Adventures of Sinbad

 The 7 Adventures of Sinbad (previously The 7 Voyages of Sinbad) is a 2010 American adventure film directed by Adam Silver and Ben Hayflick.
-As a mockbuster distributed by The Asylum, it attempts to capitalise on Prince of Persia: The Sands of Time and Clash of the Titans.
+As a mockbuster distributed by The Asylum, it attempts to capitalize on Prince of Persia: The Sands of Time and Clash of the Titans.

 Plot

 Adrian Sinbad is a millionaire owner of an oil company and is from a long-line of descendants of great mariners.
 He and a small group of people fly to the Indian Ocean after learning that his oil rig has sunk after being taken over by Somali pirates.
 The helicopter becomes trapped in a thunderstorm and Sinbad refuses to go back, ignoring the pleas of his pilot.
 The helicopter crashes into the sea and he is washed ashore, Sinbad later battles a giant crab and meets up with his surviving crew, Gemma and Whitaker as well as Mehrak, the leader of the Somali pirates, and Atash, the oil tanker's captain and his crew member.
 Sinbad also encounters Loa, a female warrior living on the island.
 Loa tells Sinbad that he must fulfill a long-forgotten pledge and become a warrior to save the world from catastrophe from Elmec Ishu, a supernatural force that is angered by the oil spill after Sinbad's rig is sunk.
 The island suddenly experiences a violent earthquake, and the group then plunges into the sea, the island is actually the back of an enormous but harmless sea creature and they are attacked by a flock of large flying reptiles (called Rocs in the film), they take them back to their nest to be fed to their young.
 Meanwhile, Simon, the CEO of Sinbad's company, takes over while Sinbad is missing.